renatav/taf-ndss-eval/README.md

 # TAF Artifact Evaluation

+This repository contains the artifact evaluation materials for the NDSS 2026 submitted paper "Enhancing Legal Document Security and Accessibility with TAF".

-This artifact includes two categories of evaluation scripts:
+The artifact includes two categories of evaluation scripts:

 - **Security evaluation scenarios** that demonstrate how TAF prevents a range of attacks, especially those involving attacker control over a publisher’s Git account or key material.
 - **Performance assessment scripts** that benchmark profiling results that assess TAF's performance under realistic workloads.